Playing It Straight: Cancellation

-In 2007, Fox Reality reaired the series paired with "Reality Revealed" interviews of the contestants at each commercial break.
+Adaptations

-Seven Network (Australia)
+Adaptations of the series premiered in Australia, the United Kingdom, and the Netherlands.
+In the Netherlands, an adaptation titled Herken de Homo (Dutch; the English title is Recognize the Gay) premiered on January 4, 2005, on RTL 5.
+The series, which was hosted by Dutch television presenter Fiona Hering, was broadcast for a single season.
+Filmed in Mexico, the series followed Nathalie Biermanns, a 23-year-old actor, as she competed for a €50,000 (US$55,229).
+She had to choose between 14 men.
+At the end, only Marcel remained who turned out to be straight.
+Both Biermanns and Marcel won €50,000 (US$55,229) each.

 An Australian version of the show aired on the Seven Network starting October 2004 hosted by Natalie Garonzi.
 Despite much of the hype surrounding it the shows ratings dwindled and it was moved to a later timeslot.
 After Rebecca eliminated Campbell (who was gay) Chad, Dane and Evan were left for one non-elimination round before appearing in the final episode.
 Rebecca chose Chad and he was revealed to be straight.

 The Australian show has also aired in the US on FOX Reality.
-Rebecca and Chad are no longer together.